F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ### Enumeration

 Set up the Machine with a host-only adapter and run a net discover command to find the associated IP.
-My interface eth1 is Host Only on my main OS (Kali Linux).
+My interface eth1 is Host-Only on my main OS (Kali Linux).

 <pre>netdiscover -i eth1</pre>